hiroppy/ssr-sample/README.md

   - `loadOrgsPage`
     - fetching data and then stopping if it ran at a server

-`appProcess` and `pages` run in parallel, also there run the same code in a server and client.
+`appProcess` and `pages` run in parallel, also they run the same code in a server and client.

 ## Setup